Hyomoto/FAST/README.md

 * toArray() - Returns this file as an array.
 * toString() - Returns the name of the source file and lines read, used for debugging.
 ### FileText( filename, read_only )
 Provides a file wrapper for reading from, and writing to, plain text files.
-Implements the File interface.
+Implements File.
 ## Input Handling
 ## Logging
 FAST provides a general purpose logging system to handle outputs based on the current ERROR_LEVEL.
 Implements the Logger constructor which can write to anything that implements the GenericOutput interface.